Welcome back to school – we hope you had a well-deserved rest during the Break.

 Furthermore, during our French lessons, we will focus on greetings and looking at counting to 10 and months of the year, which will support the children when sharing their birthday and age in French.

 Finally, during computing, children will develop their confidence using Scratch, becoming programmers whilst using their creative thinking and working collaboratively to reason.

-We have an enjoyable term ahead and look forward to sharing all of the children’s work and their achievements during the course of this term.
+We look forward to sharing all of the children’s work and their achievements during the course of this term.